|

 Philippines Weather

-Near sea level, the temperature is somewhere between warm and very hot, 365 days a year, day and night.
+Near sea level, the temperature is somewhere between warm and very hot, 365 days a year, day and night - note though that some buildings and public transport can have airconditioners set to very cold.

 It is very hot when the sun is out, and less so when it is overcast.